 2) Material & MERV Rating

-MERV ratings are the efficiencies of the filter on a scale of 16.
+Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to hold contaminants.

 Rating Average Filtration Efficiency